kgdunn/pid-book/data-visualization/data-visualization-exercises.rst

 			:scale: 100
 			:align: center

-		Another example of effective sparklines are for stock market data.
-Take a look, for example at `Google Finance for ERJ <https://www.google.com/finance?q=NYSE:ERJ>`_ (Embraer SA).
-Google shows Embraer's stock price, but scroll down to see the sparklines for other companies that are in the same economic sector (Bombadier, Boeing, Northrop Grumman, *etc*).
-This quickly allows you to see whether movements in a stock are due to the overall sector (correlations), or due to a particular company (broken correlations).

 		If you looked around for how to generate sparklines in R you may have come across `this website <https://cran.r-project.org/web/packages/YaleToolkit/>`_.
 Notice in the top left corner that the ``sparklines`` function comes from the ``YaleToolkit``, which is an add-on package to R. We show how to `install packages in the tutorial <https://learnche.org/4C3/Software_tutorial/Extending_R_with_packages>`_.
 Once installed, you can try out that ``sparklines`` function:

 		*	First load the library: ``library(YaleToolkit)``